Deepening the Understanding of Double Robustness Geometrically: Background and Problem Setup

-For $\theta$ that can be estimated at a root-$n$ rate, DR can be further categorized into ``model double robustness'' and ``rate double robustness'' \citep{chernozhukov2018double, smucler2019unifying, rotnitzky2021characterization}.
-Model double robustness refers to estimators that are asymptotically normal when either of the parametric models for the nuisance functions is correctly specified.
-Rate double robustness, on the other hand, refers to estimators that are asymptotically normal when the product of the error rates of the nuisance estimators converges faster than root-$n$, even if they are estimated nonparametrically.
+For an smooth estimand $\theta$ that has a regular and asymptotically linear estimator, DR can be further categorized into ``model double robustness'' and ``rate double robustness'' \citep{chernozhukov2018double, smucler2019unifying, rotnitzky2021characterization, ying2023asymptotic}.
+Model double robustness refers to estimators that are asymptotically normal when either of the parametric models for the nuisance functions $(\hat \gamma_1, \hat \gamma_2)$ is correctly specified.
+Rate double robustness, on the other hand, refers to estimators that are asymptotically normal when the product of the error rates of the nuisance estimators $(\hat \gamma_1, \hat \gamma_2)$ converges faster than root-$n$, even if they are estimated nonparametrically.

-Define a sample space $\Omega$, an event space $\sF$, a state space $\cE$, and some random mapping $X$.
-A random mapping can be a random variable, a random vector, a random process, or a random field.
-We define $\cP = \{\P\}$ as the collection of all possible distributions of $X$, that is, the model.
-We use $\P$ and $\E$ as a probability law and its expectation.
-We are interested in inferring a differentiable parameter $\theta = \theta(\P): \cP \to \bbR^k$.
-A parameterization $\gamma(\P)$ is a mapping from the probability space $\cP$ to a (semi-)metric space $\Gamma$.
-Since in this paper, we focus on double robustness, all parameterizations considered are ``two-dimensional'' $\gamma(\P) = (\gamma_1(\P), \gamma_2(\P))$.
-Therefore intuitively a parameterization acts as longitude and latitude over the statistical manifold.

-For a pathwise differentiable estimand, every regular and asymptotically linear estimator is equivalent to an estimating function, up to some regularity conditions.
+Every regular and asymptotically linear estimator is equivalent to an estimating function, up to some regularity conditions.
+See \citet{bickel1993efficient, van2000asymptotic, tsiatis2006semiparametric} for more details.
 To sharp the focus, we hence concentrate on population-level double robustness below.
-We formally define an adaptive estimating function and its double robustness property as follows: \begin{Def}[Adaptive estimating function] A possibly vector function $D(\theta, \gamma)$ of random mapping $X$, parameter of interest $\theta$ and possibly some nuisance function $\gamma$ is called an estimating function of $\theta$ when it satisfies, for any $\P \in \cP$
+We formally define adaptive estimating function and double robustness as follows: \begin{Def}[Adaptive estimating function] A possibly vector function $\phi(X; \theta, \gamma)$ of $X$, parameter of interest $\theta(p)$, and possibly infinite-dimensional function $\gamma(p)$ is called an adaptive estimating function of $\theta$ when it satisfies, for any $p \in \cM$,